How to give peer feedback that won’t upset your colleague

 Ask for permission to present feedback

-Permission is already assumed in cases where a peer has approached you to ask for feedback.
+Permission is already assumed in cases where a peer has contacted you to ask for feedback.
 A good way to lead into your requested feedback is something like “Thank you for trusting me.
 I’ll do my best to be honest and helpful.”

 Resist anger and judgment

 Control your emotions.
 Someone who feels threatened will likely become defensive immediately and stop listening.
 Likewise, don’t criticize someone’s personality or make assumptions about why they do certain things.
 Instead, stick to facts.
-Saying “I can’t finish my part of the report until I receive your data, so can I make a suggestion on how to speed things along?” is very different from blurting out “You are sabotaging the whole project by collecting data in such an inefficient way.”
+Saying, “I can’t finish my part of the report until I receive your data, so can I make a suggestion on how to speed things along?” is very different from blurting out, “You are sabotaging the whole project by collecting data in such an inefficient way.”
 Concentrate on the problem, not the person.

 “Focus on the facts,” suggests Jon Stephens, director of operations for Snowshoe Vacation Rentals.
 “Try to leave your opinion out of your feedback as much as possible, and limit yourself to strictly what you have observed.
 This makes your feedback feel far less personal, making it easier for your colleague to process it without feeling defensive.”

 “To make delivering negative peer feedback less awkward, approach it like a disagreement with a good friend,” suggests Andy Kalmon, CEO of Benny.
 “You can focus on describing what you felt/observed rather than making it personal.
-For example, instead of saying: ‘You don’t communicate promptly,’ you could try saying ‘I have noticed an opportunity to improve the timeliness of your communication.’
+For example, instead of saying: ‘You don’t communicate promptly,’ you could try saying, ‘I have noticed an opportunity to improve the timeliness of your communication.’
 This subtle shift in focus makes it harder for someone to feel attacked by your feedback, which can make them more receptive to hearing it.”

 Empower them to change.